-- 8.10.2 An LPA can be registered by the: - a. donor, - b. donee or donees (if the LPA appoints them to act jointly), or - c. any of the donees (if the LPA appoints the donees jointly and severally). - 8.10.3 The person making and registering an LPA should note that: - a.
-The donor must be at least 21 years old and have mental capacity in order to make a valid LPA. - b.
-It is not compulsory that a donor obtains legal advice before making an LPA but if his circumstances are complex, it would be prudent to do so. - c.
+- 8.10.2 The person making and registering an LPA should note that: - a.
+The Donor must be at least 21 years old and have mental capacity in order to make a valid LPA. - b.
 It is a criminal offence for a person who applies to register an LPA to knowingly make a false statement on a material matter.
-A person convicted of this offence can be fined up to \$10,000 or jailed for up to 2 years.
+A person convicted of this offence can be fined up to \$10,000 or declaration jailed for up to 2 years.